-If you’re crossing the Atlantic and going all the way to the USA from Britain, it’s often quite tempting to make the most of the journey and explore the neighbouring countries.
+If you’re crossing the Atlantic and going all the way to the USA from Britain, it’s often quite tempting to make the most of the journey and explore the neighboring countries.
 So how do you go about taking a trip to Canada or Mexico from the USA?

-As a UK passport holder you can apply to visit the USA under the Visa Waiver Programme, using the ‘Electronic System for Travel Authorisation’, or ‘ESTA’ as it’s more commonly known.
+As a UK passport holder, you can apply to visit the USA under the Visa Waiver Programme, using the ‘Electronic System for Travel Authorisation’, or ‘ESTA’ as it’s more commonly known.
 Of course, this Visa Waiver Programme is specifically valid for the USA, including its overseas territories.
 Once you cross the border, north or south, you will need to adhere to the travel laws in place in that country.